ollipa/chainmock/README.md

 Mocking library for Python and Pytest.

 Chainmock is a wrapper for Python unittest unit testing library.
-It provides an alternative syntax to create mocks and assertions and adds some additional features to make testing fast and straightforward.
-The syntax works especially well with pytest fixtures and it makes the tests easy to read.
+It provides an alternative syntax to create mocks and assertions with some additional features to make testing faster and more straightforward.
+The syntax works especially well with pytest fixtures.

 **Documentation**: https://chainmock.readthedocs.io/